10 Quick and Easy Dysphagia Diet Recipes for Swallowing Problems

 Many seniors have difficulty swallowing food or liquids.
 This condition is called dysphagia and can cause serious issues like aspiration pneumonia, dehydration, or malnutrition.
-Jess McLean shares her 10 delicious and easy-to-make dysphagia diet recipes that will encourage your older adult to eat.
+Jess McLean shares her 10 delicious and easy-to-make dysphagia diet recipes to encourage your older adult to eat.
 Her mom, who has dysphagia, loves them!
-Plus, these good-for-you meals and desserts will keep your older adult safe, satisfied, and healthy.
+These good-for-you meals and desserts will keep your older adult safe, satisfied, and healthy.

-Are you looking for fast, nutritious dysphagia meals for your older adult?
+Are you looking for fast, nutritious dysphagia meals for an older adult?

 In my case, my mother has advanced stages of primary progressive MS as well as brain damage from years of seizures.